 You see, no other Republican president has ever even gone into the black community, Sean.

-I've never heard not even a Democratic president come out and openly say, I have a black agenda.
+When President Trump sent me a tweet and said, thank you for your comments about my black agenda, I've never heard not even a Democratic president come out and openly say, I have a black agenda, agenda for black Americans.

-I am just, you know, Daryl, at some point, it's about listen, the president ends his rallies with one glorious nation under God.
+I am just, you know, Daryl, at some point, it's about, listen, the president ends his rallies.

 We're one united American family.

-And they always put America first.
+And now he's put America first.

 He's getting all the trade deals done.